- General Information

 indexing purposes you are forced to use a "yyyymmdd" and "hhmmss" format

 (you could of course use "-" or ":" separators).
-No problem, but if you need
+No problem, but if you

-the blessing of a DEFORMAT function!
-It also uses more space than LONGs - 8
+necessarily have the blessing of a DEFORMAT function!
+It also uses more

-bytes for date and 6 bytes for time (and more if you use the separators)
+space than LONGs - 8 bytes for date and 6 bytes for time (and more if you

-instead of 4 bytes each!
+use the separators) instead of 4 bytes each!

 Code example: